ClementNerma/NightOS/docs/technical/shell.md

 You can find more informations about how a process can interact with a running command in the [IPC documentation](../specs/ipc.md#interactive-usage).

+## Pipes

+When a command is run from [Pluton](../applications/Pluton.md), the command process' pipes are handled as follows:

+- All user inputs are sent to the STDUSR pipe
+- All messages sent through STDMSG and STDERR pipes are printed as they are received by the shell
+- The command's return value (from STDOUT) is printed after the command completes
+- Data written to STDRAW is not shown, as they don't have to be UTF-8 encoded, or even to be a string.
+They can be redirected through pipes, though

 ## Scripting language

 You can find more about the script language in the [related document](../specs/shell-scripting.md).